 Dutch, English, and Papiamento are all spoken in Aruba.

-Is Aruba Safe?
+Is Aruba safe?

 Yes, I felt safe the entire time I was here!
 I traveled solo and didn’t spend even one night in a resort.
 I was out and about among the locals, driving a rental car the entire time.